front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 title: Create a UI Component
 ---

-In Front Commerce we have separated our components in two categories: the **UI** components available in the `ui` folder, and the business components available in the `modules` and `pages` folders.
+In Front Commerce we split our components in two categories: the **UI** components available in the `ui` folder, and the business components available in the `modules` and `pages` folders.